For the Open Studio Weekends, visit 171 E. State Street, Ithaca, NY pop-up installation. Located in Center Ithaca on the Ithaca Commons,

-Come visit the Beyond Workshop and Residence in Dryden where our large illuminated and interactive artwork takes form.
+Their Beyond Workshop and Residence is in Dryden where our large illuminated and interactive artwork takes form.

 In the winter of 2018 my friend Doug Shire approached me with a strange drawing on a paper napkin.
 His drawing is a rectangle with four circles, one in each corner.
 On top of the rectangle is what appears to be a human figure suspended from a pole, an image similar to the end result of the children’s game “hangman”.